 Mark Your Calendars and Join Us!

-We join together with our neighbors at St. Andrew’s UMC to pack hundreds of dehydrated meals which provide nourishment to individuals in disaster-impacted areas.
-This family-friendly event is as enjoyable as it is significant and productive.
-Join the fun this year!
+Thank you to all who participated in Rise Against Hunger on Saturday, April 27 at Providence Elementary School.
+We joined together with our neighbors at St. Andrew’s UMC to pack over 50,000 dehydrated meals which provide nourishment to individuals in disaster-impacted areas.
+Let's do it again next year!

 Click here to learn more about the mission of Rise Against Hunger.